-Most smart phones can be used internationally but guests should be aware of the expensive data roaming fees that can accumulate while travelling.
-If you have one of the newer gsm multi-band phones it may work in parts of Africa, depending on your service provider.
+GSM smart phones can be used in Uganda and the rest of East Africa but guests should be aware of the expensive data roaming fees that can accumulate while travelling.
 U.S. mobile phones using AT&T and T-Mobile will generally work in most urban areas such as Kampala and Jinja.

 Remarkably, there is even cell service in many remote areas of Uganda, though it can be spotty.
 If you subscribe to Sprint, Verizon or another mobile service, ask your service provider specifically for a gsm phone that will work overseas.

 International roaming service is not automatically enabled on mobile phones, even if subscribing to one of the services above.
 You will need to contact your network service provider and ask them to activate the international roaming feature.
 Also visit the website of your network carrier to get up-to-date information on coverage and options when travelling abroad.

 On safari, dress is informal.
 Think casual and comfortable: loose fitting, tan, neutral, or khaki cotton clothes are best during the days.
 You will need a warm fleece or sweater for the early mornings and evenings, which tend to be surprisingly cool.
 We recommend wearing long pants and shirts in the evening to minimize mosquito bites.

 Electricity is 220-240 volts AC at 50 cycles per second in most hotels and lodges.
 Sockets are square and three-pin, like those used in the UK.

 We do not include the flights in the price of these tours, so we recommend that you purchase your flights after we have confirmed your booking.
 During the booking process, we will suggest which flights we find work best with your schedule.

 If you see anything listed on the itinerary that doesn’t appeal to you, please don’t worry!
 Our safaris are customizable and we can adapt the itinerary to ensure each activity is of interest to you or your group.